JMS supports two models for messaging as follows:

 - Topics: publish and subscribe

 There are many business use cases that can be implemented using the publisher-subscriber (pub-sub) pattern.
 For example, consider a blog with subscribed readers.
-The blog author posts a blog entry, which the subscribers of that blog can view.
+The blog author posts a blog entry that the subscribers of the blog can view.
 In other words, the blog author publishes a message (the blog post content) and the subscribers (the blog readers) receive that message.
-Popular publisher/subscriber patterns like these can be implemented using JMS topics, as described in the following sections.
+Popular publisher/subscriber patterns like these can be implemented using JMS topics as described in the following sections:

-In this sample scenario, we create a JMS Topic in a broker server such as ActiveMQ or the WSO2 Message Broker and then add proxy services that act as the publisher and subscribers in WSO2 ESB.
-This example assumes you have already downloaded and installed WSO2 ESB (see Installation Guide).
+In this sample scenario, you create a JMS topic in a broker server such as ActiveMQ or the Message Broker Profile of WSO2 Enterprise Integrator (WSO2 EI), and then you add proxy services using the ESB Profile of WSO2 EI to act as the publisher and subscribers.
+This example assumes you have already downloaded and installed the ESB Profile of WSO2 EI (see Installation Guide).

 Configuring the broker server

-For this example, we will use ActiveMQ as our broker server.
-Follow the instructions in Configure with ActiveMQ to set up ActiveMQ for use with WSO2 ESB.
+For this example, you will use ActiveMQ as the broker server.
+Follow the instructions in Configure with ActiveMQ to set up the ESB Profile of WSO2 EI with ActiveMQ as the broker.

 Configuring the publisher

-<ESB_HOME>/repository/conf/JNDI.propertiesfile and specify the JNDI designation of the topic (in this example,
+<EI_HOME>/conf/JNDI.propertiesfile and specify the JNDI designation of the topic (in this example it is

 Next, add a proxy service named